-Stanley Cup 2021: Favorites, Dark Horses, and Their Odds to Win It All
+Stanley Cup 2021: Favorites and Their Odds to Win it All

 To say the 2019-20 NHL season was different than the rest would be the biggest understatement in league history.
 All professional sports were at the mercy of COVID-19 at some point or another and the NHL was no exception.
 After a halt in the season due to lockdowns, the NHL managed to complete its (shortened) season and eventually crowned a Stanley Cup champion.

 Now heading into the 2021 playoffs, following a shortened 56-game regular season, we find ourselves in the conference finals with two favorites and two unlikely combatants.